saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-data-storage.md

   uniqueness and integrity of the data mapping.
 - Per-Object Encryption: Every data object is encrypted individually using a key derived from the current active application secure key and the object’s reference.
-Key derivation utilizes HKDF-SHA256 for high security and resistance to key reuse attacks.
+Key derivation uses libsodium's keyed BLAKE2b hash (`crypto_generichash`) with domain separation, so each object gets a distinct key and is resistant to key reuse.
 - Key Identification: The first part of each stored object file contains an identifier for the key used to encrypt it, allowing for seamless key rotation and backward compatibility.
-- Encryption Algorithms: Actual data encryption uses lightweight, authenticated cryptography (such as AES-GCM or an equivalent mode), ensuring both confidentiality and integrity of application objects.
+- Encryption Algorithms: Actual data encryption uses the XChaCha20-Poly1305 (IETF) authenticated cipher provided by libsodium, with a random salt and nonce per object, ensuring both confidentiality and integrity of application objects.

 ## File Layout and Access